cipherlab-poly/Anchors-signals-MCTS/README.md

 processing time-varying input signals**.
-Our approach searches for highly descriptive explanations for these decisions in the form of properties of the input signals, expressed in Signal Temporal Logic, which are most susceptible to reproduce the observed behavior.
+Our approach searches for highly descriptive explanations for these decisions in the form of properties of the input signals, expressed in *Signal Temporal Logic*, which are most susceptible to reproduce the observed behavior.
 To illustrate the methodology, we apply it in simulations to the analysis of a hybrid (continuous-discrete) control system and a